-[Update: The domination of Fortnite continues, with the Android beta now running on select Android devices, and an official launch likely around the corner.
-You can check out how to download Fortnite on Android in our separate how-to guide, but the page below has everything else you need to know about the mobile version of the popular game.]
+You can check out how to download Fortnite on mobile in our separate how-to guide, but the page below has everything else you need to know about the mobile version of the popular game.

-After a very short exclusivity window for Samsung devices, the beta has been rolled out to a more extensive list of Android phones.
-An official launch is likely to hit in the coming weeks, even if it's dragged on longer than expected.
+After a very short exclusivity window for Samsung devices, the initial beta – which kicked off in early August, before the official launch in October – has now rolled out to a more extensive list of Android phones.
+(More details on the exact devices below.)

 Here’s everything you need to know about the gaming phenomenon coming to your phone or tablet.

 The mobile version of Fortnite is the full game you know and love from PCs and consoles, with the same weapons, the same map and an identical update schedule.